 General emergency procedures are described in the Study Abroad Handbook, and the PUCP staff is available if difficulties arise.
-You will receive an emergency contact card with PUCP staff information at orientation; be sure to keep it in your wallet at all times.
+You will receive an emergency contact card with PUCP staff information at Orientation, Part 2; be sure to keep it in your wallet at all times.
 The information is also on the Contact Names & Addresses page of this guide.